 Millions of donkeys are being brutally slaughtered each year for the sole purpose of creating a Chinese medicinal gelatin known as ejiao.
-Demand for ejiao has spiked dramatically during the past decade, so much so that China now imports donkey skins from around the world, including Mexico.
+Demand for ejiao has spiked dramatically during the past decade, so much so that China now imports donkey skins from around the world, including North America.
 Unfortunately, the U.S. government continues to allow American equines to be live-exported across our borders to both Canada and Mexico for butchering and commodification, including selling off the skins of our donkeys and wild burros.

 With the recent surge in popularity, the ejiao worldwide market is estimated to be worth over $25 billion.
 With no alternative formulations being offered by manufacturers, it's consumer demand and profiteering that's fueling the massacre of donkeys around the globe.